What kind of 80% receiver do I need?

 When does my order ship?

 All machines are made to order.
 We sell exclusively to our deposit list in groups of 350 machines.
-We are now shipping units for Q4 2016.
+We are now shipping units for Q1 2017.

 What is Ghost Gunner?

-GG is a for-profit subsidiary of Defense Distributed.
+GG is a manufacturing concern managed by Defense Distributed.

 Terms of Service?